 Should you choose to stick to St Mary’s, there’s much to be accomplished in your few hours on the island.
 From a stroll through Hugh Town, you’ll reach Porthcressa Beach and the Tourism Information Centre.
 From there you can head up to Buzza Tower with its Camera Obscura and Museum of Curiosities or walk around the headland to Peninnis Lighthouse and on to Old Town where there are a number of eateries and a stunningly peaceful church yard where Lord Harold Wilson is buried.

 Or from the Quay, you can head for The Garrison for a beautiful walk around the heavily fortified headland, steeped in history, surrounding the Star Castle.
 The Garrison offers terrific views of the entire archipelago to give you a sense of what Scilly has to offer, as well as of course the opportunity for a bite to eat at the historic hotel itself.

 Alternatively if want to explore further afield, you can hire a bike or an electric golf buggy and head off.
 There’ll be plenty of time to check out the Iron Age and Bronze Age settlements at Halangy Village and Bant’s Carn, time to savour some Bavarian delights at Scilly's own German café, and time to discover the sublime beauty and peacefulness of Scilly’s stunning beaches.
-Taxi firms will be very willing to provide a tour of St Mary’s, whilst you could also opt for a tour via horse and carriage for a truly memorable day out.
+Taxi firms will be very willing to provide a tour of St Mary’s but you will need to contact them in advance.

 If you fancy being more active, you could enjoy a spectacular round of golf (don’t be distracted by the sensational views!), have a sea swim or go for a horse ride to discover hidden St Mary’s.